sagorbrur/fillblank/README.md

 ## How to Fill The Blank

-keep in mind, one sentence can have not more than one sentence.
+keep in mind, one sentence can have not more than one <blank>.

 ```py
 from fillblank.fillblank import FillBlank